wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 * **Structs** allow you to build out static or dynamic values using whatever data that you please, but there is no guarantee that your CFML engine will honor the order in which you add the elements.
 * **Arrays** also allow you to build out static or dynamic values, and there is a guarantee that your CFML engine will honor the order.
 But arrays are a tad more verbose to work with.

-CFWheels will examine the data passed to `options` and intelligently pick out elements to populate for the `<option>`s' values and text.
+Wheels will examine the data passed to `options` and intelligently pick out elements to populate for the `<option>`s' values and text.

-* **Query**: CFWheels will try to pick out the first numeric column for `value` and the first non-numeric column for the display text.
+* **Query**: Wheels will try to pick out the first numeric column for `value` and the first non-numeric column for the display text.
 The order of the columns is determined how you have them defined in your database.
-* **Struct**: CFWheels will use the keys as the `value` and the values as the display text.
+* **Struct**: Wheels will use the keys as the `value` and the values as the display text.
-* **Array**: CFWheels will react depending on how many dimensions there are.
+* **Array**: Wheels will react depending on how many dimensions there are.
 If it's only a single dimension, it will populate both the `value` and display text with the elements.
-When it's a 2D array, CFWheels will use each item's first element as the `value` and each element's second element as the display text.
-For anything larger than 2 dimensions, CFWheels only uses the first 2 sub-elements and ignores the rest.
+When it's a 2D array, Wheels will use each item's first element as the `value` and each element's second element as the display text.
+For anything larger than 2 dimensions, Wheels only uses the first 2 sub-elements and ignores the rest.

 Here's an example of how you might use each option: